 First and foremost, Pikmin is a time management videogame while The Wild at Heart is a more straightforward logic puzzle one.
 In both videogames I will direct Pikmin or Spritelings to break down a wall or turn a pile of sticks into a bridge.
 In Pikmin, I need to commit dozens of Pikmin and several minutes of the remaining time limit to finish a job.
 In The Wild at Heart, these tasks are finished in seconds by a handful of Spritelings and there’s little reason to account for how soon nighttime and its deadly predators may arrive.

 Lastly, The Wild at Heart deviates from Pikmin by consisting of a single, interconnected world.
-Wake and Kirby are given general directions on where their next goals may be accomplished, but the order I complete them and the path I take to get there is up to me.
-Sometimes I have choices in the order I can complete goals.
-At other times I cannot complete a goal until I discover an upgrade or new Spriteling elsewhere in the Deep Woods.
+Wake and Kirby are given general directions on where their next goals may be accomplished, but the order they complete these goals and the paths they take getting there is up to me.
+Sometimes there are choices in the order goals may be completed.
+At other times a goal cannot be completed until I discover an upgrade or new Spriteling elsewhere in the Deep Woods.

 The Wild at Heart also stands apart from Pikmin with its art design and setting.
 The art design used to create the world and characters reminds me most of illustrations by children’s author Maurice Sendak.
 Surfaces are decorated with a blend of slightly differing colors, similar to a gradient, filling the world with rich contrasting tones that feel both mysterious and welcoming.